mutms/moodle-tool_muprog/docs/en/management_program_allocation.md

 Students may be allocated to programs through the following sources:

-- **Manual allocation**: A manager with the _Allocate users to programs_ capability in program context may manually allocate students.
+- **Manual allocation**: A manager with the _Allocate users to programs_ capability in program context may manually allocate users.
 - **Self-allocation**: Users can self-allocate by clicking a button in the Program catalogue.
 An optional access key and maximum user limit may be applied.
 - **Request with approval**: Users can request allocation via the Program catalogue, subject to approval by a manager.
 - **Automatic cohort allocation**: All members of specified cohorts are automatically allocated to the program.